 If the property is quite valuable and the parents wish to gift the property all at once in a tax efficient manner, then a Qualified Personal Residence Trust (QPRT) is a common vehicle for transferring ownership to the next generation.
 The property is transferred to this specialized form of irrevocable trust, with the use and ownership retained by the parents for a term of years, after which the property is either left outright or continues in trust for the benefit of the next generation.
 A valuation discount for gift tax reporting purposes is achieved by way of the parents’ retained interest of the QPRT.
 When the QPRT ends, the parents may continue to pay the costs for the property in the form of fair market value rent paid to the then current owners.

 As effective as a QPRT may be for tax planning purposes, this form of ownership for a family vacation home does have its shortcomings.
 First, there is the risk of losing the transfer tax benefits if the grantor does not outlive the QPRT term, as the property would be brought back into the grantor’s estate at death.
-In addition, since a QPRT is an irrevocable trust with terms that, generally speaking, cannot be amended, and where all decisions about the property are made by a designated independent (i.e., non-family member) trustee, it is not a particularly flexible form of ownership for managing a family vacation home.
+Second, the parent’s retained interest is valued using the Internal Revenue Code Section 7520 rate.
+Ideally, you want the value of the retained interest to be higher and the value of the gifted portion to be lower, using less of the parents’ lifetime gift exemption.
+However, Section 7520 rates are at historic lows and QPRTS are less attractive when rates are low.1 Since a QPRT is an irrevocable trust with terms that, generally speaking, cannot be amended, and where all decisions about the property are made by a designated independent (i.e., non-family member) trustee, it is not a particularly flexible form of ownership for managing a family vacation home.
 Finally, a QPRT should be considered only in cases where the family is fairly certain that, for the foreseeable future, they wish to retain rather than sell the property.